markusdr/iphoto-relocate/README.md

 ## Deleting photos in iPhotos

 After you run the script, all masters will be on the external drive;
-iPhoto will only see symbolic links.
+iPhoto will only see symbolic links in its local iPhoto library.
 Consequently, when you delete a photo in iPhoto, it will only delete the link, but not the original photo on the external drive.

-The following procedure is recommended: Whenever you get a new batch of photos from your camera, they will be local in your iPhoto library, as normal.
+The following procedure is recommended: Whenever you get a new batch of photos from your camera, they will be in your lical iPhoto library, as usual.
 Go through them and delete some photos.
 Then run the script to move all remaining photos to the external drive.

 ## Installation